Marcoby-Dev-Ops/Nexus/README.md

 - **Business Owners & Leaders:** Get a clear, up-to-date view of your entire company at a glance.
 - **Team Managers:** Empower your teams with the right tools and insights, all in one place.
 - **Growing Companies:** Scale your operations without outgrowing your software.
-- **Anyone Tired of App Overload:** Replace a patchwork of disconnected tools with a single, seamless platform.
+- **Anyone Tired of App Overload:** Replace a patchwork of disconnected proceses with a single, seamless platform.

 ---